-Investors and Entrepreneurs don’t really look for risk
+Investors and Entrepreneurs don’t look for risk

 Low risk and high uncertainty provide the best opportunities for high returns